inet-framework/inet-showcases/mobility/combining/doc/index.rst

    :width: 75%
    :align: center

-By default, radio modules contain antenna submodules, whose position is taken into account when simulating wireless signal transmission and reception.
+By default, radio modules contain antenna submodules, whose positions are taken into account when simulating wireless signal transmission and reception.
 In network nodes (more specifically, in those that extend :ned:`LinkLayerNodeBase`), the antenna module uses the containing network